zZHorizonZz/Avalon/README.md

 * Special thanks goes mostly to [Mojang](https://mojang.com) and their amazing game.
 * Another special thanks goes to [Glowstone Team](https://glowstone.net/) and their idea with Flow Network solution.
+* And final thanks goes to all peoples who contributed on creation of [Wiki for Minecraft Functionality.](https://wiki.vg/Protocol).

 ## License